mblue9/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 ## Prepare the Datasets

-Thanks to `Genrich` we now have a coverage file which represents the coverage of the 5' extremities extended 100 bp to each side.
+Thanks to `Genrich` we now have a coverage file which represents the coverage of the 5' extremities extended 50 bp to each side.
-The output of `Genrich` is in a bedgraph format.
-It is easily readable for human (4 columns text format) but it can be very large and visualising a specific region is quite slow.
+The output of `Genrich` is a BedGraph-ish pileup (6 columns text format with a comment line and a header).
+We will first need to convert it to a bedgraph format (4 columns text format with no header) to be able to visualize it.
+The bedgraph format is easily readable for human but it can be very large and visualising a specific region is quite slow.
 We will change it to bigwig format which is a binary format, where we can visualise any region of the genome very quickly.

-### Convert BedGraph to bigWig
+### Convert BedGraph-ish pileup to bigWig

-> ### {% icon hands_on %} Hands-on: Convert bedgraph to bigWig.
+> ### {% icon hands_on %} Hands-on: Convert bedgraph-ish pileup to bigWig.
 >
 > 1. **Text reformatting with awk** {% icon tool %} with the following parameters:
 >    - {% icon param-file %} *"File to process"*: Select the output of **Genrich** {% icon tool %} *"Bedgraph Pileups"*.
 >    - *"AWK Program"*: `NR>=3 {print $1,$2,$3,$4}`
+>    > ### {% icon comment %} Comment: From BedGraph-ish pileup to bedgraph
+>    >
+>    > The awk program will read each line of the output of **Genrich** {% icon tool %}, when the number of the line is greater or equal to 3 (NR>=3), it will write the first 4 columns (print $1,$2,$3,$4) into a new file.
+>    {: .comment}
 >
 > 2. **Wig/BedGraph-to-bigWig** {% icon tool %} with the following parameters:
 >    - {% icon param-file %} *"Convert"*: Select the output of **Text reformatting with awk** {% icon tool %} *"Bedgraph"*.